usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 Here is the code for my C++ ray marcher implementation: [https://github.com/usedhondacivic/Cpp-raymarcher/blob/master/source/Main.cpp](https://github.com/usedhondacivic/Cpp-raymarcher/blob/master/source/Main.cpp)

-Inigo Quilez is the worlds foremost authority in ray marching and computer graphics as a whole.
-His website is one of the most impressive collections of work I have ever seen, and is a must read for anyone interested in math or programming.
+Inigo Quilez is one of the worlds foremost authorities on ray marching.
+His website is one of the most impressive collections of work I have seen, and is a must read for anyone interested in math or programming.
 Find it here: [https://iquilezles.org/](https://iquilezles.org/)

 I also enjoyed this tutorial from Jamie Wong, which builds into the concepts nicely: [https://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/](https://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/)